Venafi/vcert-java/README.md

 1. The Venafi Cloud REST API is accessible at https://api.venafi.cloud from the system where VCert will be executed.
-2. You have successfully registered for a Venafi Cloud account, have been granted at least the "DevOps" role, and know your API key.
+2. You have successfully registered for a Venafi Cloud account, have been granted at least the OutagePREDICT "Resource Owner" role, and know your API key.
 3. A CA Account and Issuing Template exist and have been configured with:
     1. Recommended Settings values for:
         1. Organizational Unit (OU)